angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 opponent responds with Endurance, you can allow the trigger to resolve and then cast Spoils namimg something that is not in your deck to get back to 0 cards in library.
-When making this kind of play, it's important to name the right card to make sure your opponent knows just how much smarter than them you are. card:[You Are Already Dead] and card:[Abandon Hope] are perrenial favorites.
+When making this kind of play, it's important to name the right card to make sure your opponent knows just how much smarter than them you are.
+Recent printings have given us excellent choices like :card[You Are Already Dead] and :card[The Most Dangerous Gamer].

 - **Mill Effects:** Grindstone is the most commonly played such effect, but you may occasionally run into something like card:[Thought Scour].
-PLaying around these effects can be very tricky, since a well-timed mill can have your Brainstorm decking you instead of drawing useful cards.
+Playing around these effects, while ordinarily not impossible, can be very tricky, since a well-timed mill can make your Brainstorm deck you instead of draw useful cards.
 However, Spoils lets you build piles that easily beat such effects.
   Let's contrive a realistic example to demonstrate.
 Imagine you're playing against Painter, and you can cast Doomsday but will need to pass the turn.
   Your opponent has an card:[Urza's Saga] that is going to pop on their turn, and you wish to avoid losing to the Grindstone you expect them to get.
 The following pile is immune to Grindstone:

 :::row{variant=PILE}
 SotV